Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 }
 ```

-If you're interested in the repo for this example, it is available [here](https://github.com/Dana94/redux-intro).
+If you're interested in the repo for these examples, it is available [here](https://github.com/Dana94/redux-intro).

 [Found a typo or problem?
 Edit this page.](https://github.com/Dana94/website/blob/master/blog/2020-06-07-using-redux-in-react.md)